I1820/I1820/README.md

 ## Introduction
-PM is project manager for ISRC platform.
-It creates projects and corresponding runners (containers) for users.
+PM is a project manager component of the I1820 platform. it builds projects and their dockers. docker provides a sandbox for user scripts that are in python.

 ## Installation